GlobalGiving has awarded microgrants to nearly 500 nonprofits impacted by COVID-19. Here’s how they’re impacting their communities.

 And the world is in need of some inspiration these days.
 COVID-19 has turned life upside-down in more ways than I can count—I find it impossible to read the news for more than a few minutes without feeling overwhelmed.
 But then I look to the helpers.

 My team at GlobalGiving has been working around the clock to award $1,000 microgrants to nonprofits impacted by and responding to COVID-19 (in addition to raising and delivering millions in emergency aid through our Coronavirus Relief Fund).
 These nonprofits are acting swiftly and effectively—they know their communities’ unique needs and strengths, and because they do, they are more resilient in times of crisis.

-I’m so proud to announce that, with the help of a $100,000 gift from an anonymous donor and the collective contributions of more than 50 individual donors, we’ve now given unrestricted, flexible, trust-based microgrants to 281 of our nonprofit partners—quintupling our original goal of awarding 100 microgrants to nonprofits impacted by COVID-19.
+I’m so proud to announce that, with the help of a $100,000 gift from an anonymous donor and the collective contributions of more than 60 individual and corporate donors, we’ve now given unrestricted, flexible, trust-based microgrants to nearly 500 of our nonprofit partners—quintupling our original goal of awarding 100 microgrants to nonprofits impacted by COVID-19.

 I’d like you to meet some of them.

 In Nepal, Karma runs The Small World, providing safe housing and education to orphaned and vulnerable girls.
 He’s using the COVID-19 microgrant to move their facility from crowded Kathmandu to the countryside to ensure the girls can practice social distancing.